I love summer!

 When they get to choose the activity, they listen to themselves more, they work with others with more synchrony and invest themselves in the process of playing and learning.
 The ebb and flow of high energy and calm just happen because there are no rules, no adults saying “stay in your seat” or “it’s time to go play basketball,” which is often counter to their flow.
 Kids get to know themselves better, even if they don’t realize it at first.
 And, don’t worry if they just wander “aimlessly” or sit.
 This quiet time is essential.
 Only when we turn down the volume of the outside world can we tune into our inner worlds.

 Of course, there are camps, but try to have those camps be ones your kids WANT to attend.
 Have them be camps where the directors understand the need for free time.
 We start our summer every year with two weeks of “Beach Camp,” which is three hours of supervised beach time.
 No agenda, no pressure to go surf, swim, run, walk, or build a sand castle.
 Each child gets to choose what they want to do.
 The counselors merely ask, “Are you having fun?”
 They help when asked, but otherwise, let the kids do their thing.
-All 3 of mine attend, and all three have individual experiences that align with their desires.

 And, to help clear the schedule, I honestly don’t worry about the summer academic slide, mostly because we incorporate “academic” learning into our days.
 More on that later.